Computer network: Overlay network

+Scale

 Networks may be characterized by many properties or features, such as physical capacity, organizational purpose, user authorization, access rights, and others.
 Another distinct classification method is that of the physical extent or geographic scale.

 Nanoscale network

 A nanoscale network has key components implemented at the nanoscale, including message carriers, and leverages physical principles that differ from macroscale communication mechanisms.
 Nanoscale communication extends communication to very small sensors and actuators such as those found in biological systems and also tends to operate in environments that would be too harsh for other communication techniques.

 Personal area network

 A personal area network (PAN) is a computer network used for communication among computers and different information technological devices close to one person.
 Some examples of devices that are used in a PAN are personal computers, printers, fax machines, telephones, PDAs, scanners, and video game consoles.
 A PAN may include wired and wireless devices.
 The reach of a PAN typically extends to 10 meters.
 A wired PAN is usually constructed with USB and FireWire connections while technologies such as Bluetooth and infrared communication typically form a wireless PAN.